 The table below presents summary historical and unaudited pro forma combined financial data and other data for Holdings and Charles River.
 For the historical periods presented below, Holdings had no asset, liabilities or operations.
-The summary combined financial data for the fiscal years ended December 28, 1996, December 27, 1997 and December 26, 1998 are derived from the audited combined financial statements of Holdings and Charles River and the notes thereto included elsewhere in this prospectus.
-The summary historical combined unaudited financial data as of September 25, 1999 and for the nine months ended September 26, 1998 and September 25, 1999 are derived from the unaudited combined financial statements of Holdings and Charles River and the notes thereto included elsewhere in this prospectus.
+We derived the summary combined financial data for the fiscal years ended December 28, 1996, December 27, 1997 and December 26, 1998 from the audited combined financial statements of Holdings and Charles River and the notes thereto included elsewhere in this prospectus.
+We derived the summary historical combined unaudited financial data as of September 25, 1999 and for the nine months ended September 26, 1998 and September 25, 1999 from the unaudited combined financial statements of Holdings and Charles River and the notes thereto included elsewhere in this prospectus.
 In the opinion of management, Holdings' and Charles River's unaudited combined financial statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the financial condition and results of operations for these periods.
-The summary unaudited pro forma combined financial data, which assume the Transactions had been completed as of such dates, are derived from the Holdings and Charles River Unaudited Pro Forma Condensed Combined Financial Data appearing elsewhere in this prospectus.
-The summary unaudited pro forma combined financial data do not purport to be indicative of the results that actually would have been obtained had the Transactions been completed as of such dates and are not intended to be a projection of Holdings' and Charles River's combined future results of operations or financial position.
+We derived the summary unaudited pro forma combined financial data, which assume our recapitalization and the Sierra acquisition had been completed as of such dates, from the Holdings and Charles River Unaudited Pro Forma Condensed Combined Financial Data appearing elsewhere in this prospectus.
+We believe that the summary unaudited pro forma combined financial data do not indicate what our results may be if our recapitalization and the Sierra Acquisition were completed as of such dates.
+In addition, they are not a projection of Holdings' and Charles River's combined future results of operations or financial position.
 You should read the information contained in this table in conjunction with "Use of Proceeds," "Selected Historical Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," Holdings and Charles River "Unaudited Pro Forma Condensed Combined Financial Data" and Holdings' and Charles River's combined financial statements and the notes thereto contained elsewhere in this prospectus.